NGC 7007

-NGC 7007 is a lenticular galaxy around 130 million light-years away from Earth in the constellation Indus.
-NGC 7007 was discovered by astronomer John Herschel on July 8, 1834.
+NGC 7007 is a lenticular galaxy with a small bar, around 100 million light-years away from Earth in the constellation Indus.
+It was discovered by astronomer John Herschel on July 8, 1834.
+The galaxy is a type 2 seyfert galaxy, and is host to a supermassive black hole with an estimated mass of 4.9 × 107 M☉.

+Like all lenticular galaxies, NGC 7007 has a classical disk similar to most galaxies of its type, having a nearly spherical bulge.
+Unlike most galaxies of its type, the pattern of dust in NGC 7007 is not circular and continuous surrounding the bulge but shows breaks in its structure.
+These dust lanes also appear to form dusty spiral arms similar to the Sa galaxies NGC 2855, NGC 4984, and NGC 7377.

+NGC 7007 is an isolated galaxy, with it a part of the Telescopium−Grus Cloud, a galaxy filament.

 Counter-rotating disk

 In NGC 7007, there is counter-rotating disk of ionized gas that counter-rotates with respect to the stars.
 This indicates an external origin of the gas such as accretion.